ORCID/i2-workshop-2016/README.md

 _PRESENTATION_

 **TO BE WRITTEN**: _As described in the agenda: Breakdown of the functionality that we are about setup.
 Suggest this be a power point slide that shows the flow._

+The basic steps for crosslinking are:

+1. The user creates an ORCID iD and links to the IdP (as we did in earlier in the workshop)
+2. ORCID kicks off the OAuth permission based on information that the IdP has provided _(see the next section for this information)_
+3. The user grants permission to the IdP (as we did earlier in the workshop)
+4. The IdP processes the permission and provides feedback to the user, in the form of a webpage.
+5. The IdP redirects the user back to the ORCID my-orcid page where (s)he started.

 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>

 [//]: # (---------API CREDENTIAL SETUP---------)